dvsander/mdb-search/README.md

 ![Relevance search](static/searchRelevance.png)

-Each movie's plot is ran through OpenAI's embedding API and those embeddings are stored in MongoDB.
-The user's prompt is embedded as well and then queried in the vector database for similar movies.
+Each movie's plot is ran through OpenAI's embedding API and those `text-embedding-ada-002` embeddings are stored in MongoDB.
+The user's prompt is embedded and used to query in the vector database for similar content.
 ![Semantic Text search](static/searchSimilarTextEmbeddingsOpenAI.png)

 Each movie's poster image is interpreted by `clip-ViT-B-32`.
-Those embeddings are stored in MongoDB.
+Those picture embeddings are stored in MongoDB.
 The user can find movies with poster images that are similar to their query.
 ![Semantic Image search](static/searchSimilarVectorImage.png)

 ## Set-up environment